-There are natural and effective non-drug pain therapies that work by correcting the cause of the pain and not just blocking the pain signals.
+There are effective natural pain therapies that work by correcting the cause of the pain and not just blocking the pain signals.
 In our office we may use any of the following tools, depending on the particular case.
 We have found that correcting the cause of the pain is much more effective and desirable than only blocking the pain signals the body is generating with narcotics and other chemical pain killers.

 Chiropractic: Dr. Redd provides chiropractic therapy for muscle and joint pain and pain issues related to faulty nervous system function.
 You can read more about chiropractic by clicking here.

 Triggerpoint Therapy was brought to the United States by Dr. Janet Travel, MD.
 Dr. Travel learned this important treatment method from doctors in Germany.
 Trigger point therapy is part of Neural Therapy.
-Trigger points are tiny knots that develope in a muscle when it is injured or over worked.
+Trigger points are tiny knots that develop in a muscle when it is injured or over worked.
 They frequently are the cause of headaches, neck and jaw pain, back pain, joint pain, tennis elbow and carpal tunnel problems.
 Trigger point therapy may be done by hand or by injection of a local anesthetic like procaine or lidocaine.

 Prolotherapy is also known as "proliferation therapy," or "regenerative injection therapy".
 It was invented by Dr. George Hackett in the 1940's and was further developed by Dr. Gustav Hemwall, who joined him in the 1950's.
 Prolotherapy is based on the theory that chronic pain is often caused by laxness of the ligaments that are responsible for keeping a joint stable.
 When ligaments are damaged they often generate pain.

 Prolotherapy is performed by injecting damaged ligaments with natural substances such as procaine or lidocain (anesthetics), dextrose, special homeopathic medicines and other substances, to help regenerate the loose and damaged connective tissues.
 This results in a permanent resolution of the related pain.
 Prolotherapy is often an effective alternative to surgery and should be considered for any chronic joint pain problem.
-The following symptoms and conditions that can be helped with Prolotherapy:

 - Laxity or looseness of a tested joint that fails to heal on its own